julianxhokaxhiu/LineageOTA/README.md

 * ota-list-table: a page containing a seires of tables, one per device, that list in date order all builds for that device.
 Includes jump lists to find devices, links to local/github pages, dates, versions, md5sums, etc.

 Twig is used as the templating language, see their [documentation](https://twig.symfony.com/doc/3.x/) for more details.

+The following variables are available for templates:

+* builds: An array of builds available, each entry is an array that contains; incremental, api_level, url, timestamp, md5sum, changes, cahnnel, filename, romtype, datetime, version, id, size
+* sortedBuilds: The builds array sorted by device name (array key is the device name, each value is as in the builds array)
+* parsedFilenames: An array of filenames that have been parsed in to the following tokens; type, version, date, channel, code, model, signed
+* deviceNames: An array of device names, each key is the code name, the value is the device name (ie ```array( "kebab" => "8T")```)
+* vendorNames: An array of device names, each key is the code name, the value is the vendor name (ie ```array( "kebab" => "Oneplus")```)
+* devicesByVendor: A two dimensional array of devices by vendor (ie ```array( "Oneplus" => array( "kebab", "lemonade"))```)
+* branding: An array of branding info for the updates, contains; name, GithubURL, LocalURL
+* formatedFileSizes: An array of human friendly file sizes for each release file, keyed on filenames (from the builds array), values as strings like "1.1 GB"

 ## REST Server Unit Testing